hansonkd/Wheb-Framework/README.md

           H.docTypeHtml $ do
                 H.body $ do
                    H.h1 "Wheb tutorial"
 ```

 Now our rendering function is compartmentalized away from our views.

 ```haskell
 handleHome :: MinHandler
 handleHome = renderTemplate "home" emptyContext

 main :: IO ()
 main = do
   opts <- genMinOpts $ do
             addGET "." rootPat handleHome
             addTemplate "home" homeTemplate
   runWhebServer opts
 ```

-A Wheb template takes a TemplateContext and returns either an error or a Builder, so we should properly handle any errors, but so far our home template is static so not much to worry about.

 ### Capturing data

 Returning static data isn't too interesting, so lets add a new handler and route that echo something back to us.
 We are going to have to import the Typeable Library becuase we will want to cast our template context back into the correct type (Text).
+A Wheb template takes a TemplateContext and returns either an error or a Builder, so we should properly handle any errors.

 ``` haskell
 import           Data.Typeable (cast)

 ...